xi/cplay-ng/README.rst

 Configuration
 -------------

-If you would like to change options passed to the actual players just edit the ``PLAYERS`` list at the end of the cplay script.
+If you would like to change the default player or the options passed to the players just edit the ``PLAYERS`` list at the end of the cplay script.

 Miscellaneous
 -------------